thebetterjort/tylerharpool/_posts/hello-world.md

 ## Macros

-I admit I've ever coded in C++/C. And to me, a garbage collector is something that happens every Thursday.
-Actually, that reminds me its trash day and I haven't taken out the trash.
-Not learning C and C++ actually makes my path towards Rust seem all that much stranger to me.
-Especially given the references and the assumption that I should know how C++ handles things.

-For instance, The [Hello World](https://doc.rust-lang.org/stable/rust-by-example/macros.html) example on the Rust Website mentions `println!` is a macro.
-In order for us to create the hello world we should use this macro, but do not mistake it for a function because that would be wrong.
-Macros differ by the use of ! after the name. macro_rules!, printLn!.
+The [Hello World](https://doc.rust-lang.org/stable/rust-by-example/macros.html) example on the [Rust Website](https://rust-lang.org) mentions `println!` outputs the text to the terminal.
+For us to create the `hello world` application in Rust we should use this highly efficient [macro](https://doc.rust-lang.org/stable/rust-by-example/macros.html), but do not mistake it for a function because that would be wrong. `Macros` differ to `fn` by the use of `!` after the constant.

+We can see: `macro_rules!`, `printLn!` in the code below:
+The Rust people, want you to remember that using Macros is highly efficient because its not a string like you would find in C, but a Abstract Syntax Tree, so you will not get as many bugs.

 Here is the basic `Hello World` app: